s-spillias/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a scholar, musician, baker, sky appreciator, and sailor.

+My PhD at UQ is focused on trying to understand the environmental impacts of seaweed farming.